John-emlex/John-emlex/README.md

 Get to know me

-I'm an adaptable, resourceful, and meticulous associate software engineer at Decagon specializing in back-end and front-end development, with a B.Eng in Polymer and textile Engineering.
+I'm an adaptable, resourceful, and meticulous associate software engineer at Decagon specializing in back-end and front-end development, with a B.Eng in Engineering.

 Fun fact about me: am Always Smart, and fun to be with 😅 😅